jinchao-chen/blog_posts/_pages/about.md

 title: About Me
 permalink: /about/
 ---
-Jinchao Chen
+**Jinchao Chen**

-Chinese on an adventure in Europe
+:cn: Chinese on an adventure in Europe <br/>
-Addicted with ocean and waves
-An engineer who like coding better than CAD drawings.
+:man_mechanic: An engineer who is becoming more fluent in coding than drafting <br/>
+:surfing_man: A thalassophile in addiction with ocean and waves <br/>

+# Contact